Xfinity On Campus™ is an IPTV streaming service offered by Comcast for colleges and universities as their on-campus TV service solution.

 MITnet is the short name for MIT's campus-wide computer network.

 The remote access Virtual Private Network (VPN) service provides added privacy and security for your computing activities as well as the ability to access protected MIT resources that require a MITnet IP address.

 The Prisma Access VPN service, a cloud-based VPN offering, provides a secure connection between your computing device and the cloud VPN gateway using the GlobalProtect VPN client.

 GlobalProtect replaces MIT’s legacy Cisco AnyConnect client, which has been retired.

-MIT Touchstone is a single sign-on web authentication service that allows members of the MIT community to log in to participating MIT and federated websites.
-When using a Touchstone-enabled application, your password will never be passed to the application server.
+MIT Touchstone is a single sign-on web authentication service that allows members of the MIT community to log in to participating MIT and federated websites using their MIT credentials.
+When using a Touchstone-enabled application, your credentials will never be passed to the application service.